-Most law schools provide optional space to explain your LSAT score and grades.
-While it can be tempting to explain away poor performance, consider these 5 things.
+Most law schools provide optional space, an addendum, to explain your LSAT score and GPA.
+While it can be tempting to “explain away” poor performance, consider these 5 things.

 As a side note: If you have a documented disability and are entitled to extra time or other accommodations on the LSAT, take it.
-Under new rules, this information is not reported to schools, so all the admissions committees will see is your (higher) score.
+This information is not reported to schools, so all the admissions committees will see is your (higher) score.

 Law schools differ on how they will consider multiple LSAT scores.
-Some look to the highest score; others will unofficially average your scores.
-If you bombed your first LSAT (and hopefully it only happened once), you should explain why — if there was a concrete reason, e.g. you were ill, you filled out the answer sheet incorrectly, or you had a personal tragedy.
+While most assess based on the highest score; all scores will be reviewed.
+If you bombed your first LSAT (and hopefully it only happened once), you should explain why — if there was a concrete reason, e.g. you were ill, you filled out the answer sheet incorrectly, or you had a testing issue.
 Explain the situation in the most concrete way possible, and be brief.
 Whatever you do, don’t make excuses or try to justify your performance in a lengthy diatribe.

 If you were on academic probation, you should say so and provide context.
 Don’t try to conceal problems.
+It will likely be on your transcript anyway.
 Law schools value honesty and integrity above all qualities.
 Also, needless to say, any addendum should be grammatically correct and clear.

 - Upward and onward.